foo123/codemirror-grammar/grammar-reference.md

     7. "escaped-block" by default uses the "\\" escape character, setting the "escape": escChar option, can alter this
     8. "comment" type is a "block" type with the additional semantic information that token is about comments, so comment toggle functionality can be enabled
     9. "comment" type can be interleaved inside other syntax sequences automatically by the parser ("interleave": true, token option) (the comment token should still be added in grammar.Parser part ), else comment interleaving could be handled manually in the grammar.Syntax part
+    10. all block-type tokens can have different styles for block delimiters and block interior (see examples), for example having a block token with ID **"heredoc"** , the interior different style can be represented in **Style** part of grammar as **"heredoc.inside"** (make sure your token IDs do not accidentally match this option)

 ###Syntax model (optional)